Celebrities amplify refugee VOICES through social media

 Every Refugee Matters

-We believe that every refugee matters.
+We believe that every refugee matters - wherever they're from.
 Refugees have experienced the worst challenges in life – but together, we can show the very best of humankind.
 We’re calling on you stand with us today.SIGN THE PLEDGE